 The younger they are, the better the chances of successful germination.

-All Trichocereus species are susceptible to deadly fungal infections.
+All Trichocereus species are susceptible to deadly fungal diseases and infections when overwatered in hot weather.

 Black rot is generally harmless and will heal itself after a short time.

-Root mealybugs, scale, and spider mite may also be a problem.
+Root mealybugs, scale, and spider mites may also be a problem.

 Scale is easily scrubbed off when caught early.